elirenato/secure-api-spring/README.md

 # Secure API with Spring Boot 3

-This project is a Java REST API application that was configured to use [Keycloak](https://www.keycloak.org) as access management.
+This git mono repository is an example Java REST API application that was configured to use [Keycloak](https://www.keycloak.org) as access management.

 It was bootstrapped using [Spring Initializer](https://start.spring.io/) with the following dependencies:

 - RESTful classic (spring-boot-starter-web).
 - JUnit Jupiter, Hamcrest and Mockito (spring-boot-starter-test).
 - OIDC to enable the integration with Keycloak (spring-boot-starter-oauth2-resource-server).